CornellCSWiki/CornellCSWiki/contributing.md

 Interested?
 Read on.

+> If you would like to contribute anonymously, please [email us](mailto::{{ site.moderators_email }}) and we will help you.
+We suggest using a "throwaway" email, like one from mailinator.com.

 ## Make a Github Account

 Go to [Github](https://github.com) and sign up.
 You'll need to confirm your email address before you can do anything else.